SelamiBurakBinbir/English-Dictionary/README.md

 # You can try [English Dictionary](https://english-dictionary-tawny-seven.vercel.app/) on Vercel!

+### Technologies Used
+HTML, CSS and JavaScript (No Framework).

+***

 English Dictionary is a user-friendly web application designed to enhance vocabulary learning and word exploration.
-This application is divided into three main sections, catering to different aspects of dictionary usage and vocabulary building.
+This **front-end** application is divided into three main sections, catering to different aspects of dictionary usage and vocabulary building.
 Whether you are a student, a language enthusiast, or simply looking to expand your English vocabulary, this application provides a comprehensive and engaging experience.

-### 📚 This application offers a wide array of features across its three sections:
+### This application offers a wide array of features across its three sections:

 ## 1. Search Word
 **Word Search:** Quickly look up any English word to access its definition, part of speech, and related information.